matthewpersico/personal/README-GHE.md

 We also assume that you are working on your live machine branch, so commits and pushes happen on that branch in the live directory.
 You'll need another clone of the repo to do all the work without disturbing the live repo.
-The gist of the actions is to be on the branch you want to update and then rebase the branch with the changes onto the current branch.
+The gist of the actions is to be on the branch you want to update and then merge --ff-only the branch with the changes onto the current branch.

 ## Setting up the non-live repo [![verified][]](#)